steviesama/netfile/README.md

 ## Dependencies

-This project depends on a couple of things on the surface; one of which being development further is the reason for this project to exist.
+This project depends on a couple of things on the surface; one of which being further development of one of the dependencies which is the reason for this project to exist.

 ### [github.com/steviesama/nx/service/netfile](https://github.com/steviesama/nx/blob/master/service/netfile)